payalord/ZMatrix/docs/USER_GUIDE.md

 master capture switch and other influences unchanged.
 Old section names remain for compatibility; current playback capture is built into ZMatrix.

-Existing Audio.cfg version 1 files retain their saved color mappings when
-loaded: Color modulation is selected, the three new influences are off, and Smoothness is 0%.
-The corrected waveform analysis still applies.
-They are saved in version 3 format when settings are accepted.
-Version 1 and 2 configurations load with Return to normal during silence on and a 5-second delay.
+Older audio configurations load automatically and retain their saved mappings.
+The earliest format selects only Color modulation with Smoothness 0%.
+Files predating silence return receive that option enabled with a 5-second delay.
+Current waveform analysis also applies to old and imported mappings, so their response can differ from the original Winamp implementation.

 ## Saving, loading and resetting settings